 Some platforms are taking steps to prevent these scams taking place.
 For example, eBay has blocked all new listings for healthcare masks, hand sanitizer, and disinfectant wipes, and is removing some existing ones.
 That said, a quick search for face masks on the site still delivered over 1,500 results.

-Amazon has pulled over a million coronavirus-related products and Facebook has put a halt to ads for face masks.
+Amazon has pulled over a million coronavirus-related products and Facebook has put a temporary halt to ads for face masks.
 Google is the latest company to follow suit.
 What’s more, governments are starting to take a stance against mask resellers, with Japan promising fines of up to 1 million yen ($9,565) or a year in prison.

 Sellers of related products should beware too as they might also be the target of scams.
 In a cancelled payment scam, a buyer will send payment only to cancel it once the product has shipped, leaving the seller out of pocket.
 Other scammers will purchase goods for resale using a stolen credit card information.
 This could potentially leave the seller on the hook for the money.

 Another way scammers are leveraging the coronavirus panic is to pilfer information from unsuspecting victims.
 Phishing emails, as well as phishing voicemails and text messages (known as vishing and smishing, respectively), are intended to trick recipients into handing over private information.